brunomaga/brunomaga.github.io/_drafts/2024-01-19-Mixture-of-Experts.md

 H(x)_i = (x · W_g)_i + StandardNormal() · Softplus ( (x · W_{noise})_i )
 $$

 Note: the $$SoftPlus$$ is here used to constrain its output to be always positive.

-When applied to a language task, they take advantage of **Convolutionality**: " we apply the same MoE to each time step of the previous layer".
-As an example: in one single batch run, the expert 1 takes timestep 1 of all inputs, expert 2 takes timestep 2 of all inputs, etc, and this is repeated for each layer in the LSTM stack.
-"If we wait for the previous layer to finish, we can apply the MoE to all the time steps together as one big batch.
-Doing so increases the size of the input batch to the MoE layer by a factor of the number of unrolled time steps".
-By applying apply the same MoE to each time step of the previous layer.
+- When applied to a language task, they take advantage of **Convolutionality** where each expert if applied to the same time step, recursively.
+This allows one to apply the MoE to all the time steps together as one big batch, increasing the size of the input batch by a factor of the number of unrolled time steps.
- This allows one to apply the MoE to all the time steps together as one big batch., and reduces input the model size by a factor of unrolled time steps.

-To avoid having few experts taking all the importance from the gating mechanism at early stages, they adopted a soft constraing approach (as a side note, a hard approach would be fixing a maximum cap threshold).
+- To handle overpowering / starvation of experts, they adopted a soft constraing approach (as a side note, a hard approach would be fixing a maximum cap threshold).
 In practice, they add an additional **importance loss**, equal to the square of the [coefficient of variation](https://en.wikipedia.org/wiki/Coefficient_of_variation) of the set of importance values, as:

 $$
 L_{importance} = w_{importance} \cdot CV \, (Importance (X))^2